RadDx logo

 What Can Imaging Show with a Bile Duct Obstruction?

-Scans show the appearance of the finding, not just its name.
-The report usually spells out where it was seen and what imaging features make it look routine or worth watching, with wording such as "Bile duct obstruction noted on this study.".
+The report usually explains where the finding was seen and what it looks like, with wording such as "Bile duct obstruction noted on this study.".

 • Bile duct obstruction noted on this study.